 The atmosphere on a weekday was cosy, intimate and laid back, but I hear the weekends can be rather impressive as they often have live music, jazz and contemporary tunes being played on the grand piano.
 You can find out who’s playing on the hotel’s website.

-So thank you to The Grand for having us and letting us sample this stunning seafront location.
 The Grand is definitely on our list of top places to go for a cocktail in Brighton now, when before it was perhaps not so much on our radar.